 FREQUENCY ACTIVITY DETAILS RESPONSIBILE Quarterly Project Hard copy Newsletter Hard copy Project Newsletter to impacted stakeholders to provide an update on work and rail safety messages.
-Inland Rail Communications Team Construction Contractor Monthly Project E-Newsletter E-newsletter to impacted stakeholders to provide an update on work and rail safety messages.
-Accompanied by advertisements in local newspapers to Inland Rail Communications Team update stakeholders who are not on the email distribution list.
-Construction Contractor As required 7-day notifications Notification to directly impacted stakeholders about specific construction impacts.
-Construction Contractor - Approved by Inland Rail

-FREQUENCY ACTIVITY DETAILS RESPONSIBILE Quarterly - First forum April 2021 Community Forums Forums for the community to learn about the project, provide feedback and raise environmental management issues of concern.
+This will also include information on how community feedback is being addressed.
+Inland Rail Communication Team Construction Contractor Monthly Project E-Newsletter E-newsletter to impacted stakeholders to provide an update on work and rail safety messages.
+Accompanied by advertisements in local newspapers to update stakeholders who are not on the email distribution list.
+Inland Rail Communication Team Construction Contractor As required 7-day notifications Notification to directly impacted stakeholders about specific construction impacts.
+Works notifications to also appear on the Inland Rail website and searchable by geographic region, Construction Contractor - Approved by Inland Rail Quarterly - First forum April 2021 Community Forums Forums for the community to learn about the project, provide feedback and raise environmental management issues of concern.
 Forum attendees will be invited through newsletters, social media and traditional media.
-All community members will have the option to attend a forum at a relevant and accessible venue and/or online venue.
-Inland Rail Stakeholder Engagement Team Construction Contractor As required Property Land Access Agreements Work with landowners to agree on Property Land Access Agreements as required.
+All community members will have the option to attend a forum at a relevant and accessible venue and/or Inland Rail Stakeholder Engagement Team Construction Contractor online venue.
+As required Property Land Access Agreements Work with landowners to agree on Property Land Access Agreements as required.
 Inland Rail Stakeholder Engagement Team Inland Rail Property Team Monthly Review and update Inland Rail Website N2NS project page on the Inland Rail website to be reviewed monthly and updated as required.
-Inland Rail Communications Team Construction Contractor Six months into construction Community Survey Survey to assess the effectiveness of the community engagement and construction impacts.
+Inland Rail Communication Team Construction Contractor Six months into construction Community Survey Survey to assess the effectiveness of the community engagement and construction impacts.
 Results of survey will be used to identify and implement improvement opportunities.
 Survey frequency will be assessed after the results of the first survey are received.
 Inland Rail Stakeholder Engagement Team Construction Contractor As required Host and support community events To be developed with Constructions Contractor and will include hosting open days and tours.
 Inland Rail will also support and attend other community events such as the Narrabri and Moree Annual Shows.
 Inland Rail Stakeholder Engagement Team Construction Contractor